An unprecedented challenge

-In general, the hand disinfectants recommended to tackle Covid-19 contain alcohol as the active ingredient.
+In general, the hand disinfectants recommended to tackle COVID-19 contain alcohol as the active ingredient.
 The usual alcohols used are ethanol, propan-2-ol (isopropanol) or propan-1-ol (n-propanol).
 Alcohol content in hand disinfectants varies between 60% and 95%.
-Approved active ingredients other than alcohols, for example hydrogen peroxide, didecyldimethylammonium chloride or iodine, can also be used in hand disinfectants.
-Hand disinfectants may also contain an emollient like glycerol.
+Approved active ingredients other than alcohols, such as hydrogen peroxide, didecyldimethylammonium chloride or iodine, can also be used in hand disinfectants.
+Hand disinfectants may also contain an emollient such as glycerol.

 You can find details on hand disinfectant products and ECHA definitions of efficacy here.

 The WHO have long understood that in some global settings, commercially available hand disinfectant may be difficult or expensive to source.
 The WHO therefore recommends two alcohol-based handrub formulations for local preparation.
 With the surge in demand due to COVID-19, many more manufacturers and local pharmacies are turning to WHO formulations.
 As a result, more regulatory guidance is being released to support companies manufacturing these formulations.